madskjeldgaard/tree-sitter-supercollider/README.md

 Note: This is massively a work in progress!

 ## TODO:

-- Conditionals
-- Single expressions with no semicolon in a file
+### Parsing
 - Chained methods
+- Conditionals:
+	- switch
+	- case
+- Single expressions with no semicolon in a file (this even legal sc?)

+### Syntax highlighting
-- Syntax highlighting
+- All Syntax highlighting :)
-- A million other things

 ## Try it out